andrejlukic/lunar-lander-ddqn/README.md

 # Results

-Both algorithms (DQN and DDQN) converged after a couple of hundred episodes (the point of convergence is the when the average of the last 100 episodes exceeds 200 points).
+Both algorithms (DQN and DDQN) converged after a couple of hundred episodes (the point of convergence is considered when the average of the last 100 episodes exceeds 200 points).
 The best performing approach out of those tested was a DDQN with a neural network featuring two hidden layers of size 256 neurons and RELU activation function, batch size of